-There are only two Rides in the Wizarding World of Harry Potter in Universal Studios Hollywood and With the Forbidden Journey a fairly intense thrill ride there is only one ride for younger kids.
+There are only two Rides in the Wizarding World of Harry Potter in Universal Studios Hollywood and With the Forbidden Journey is a fairly intense thrill ride there is only one ride for younger kids.
 The worry is this is just a token coaster to appease the parents rather than a worthwhile addition, Find out if that’s the case in our Flight of the Hippogriff Review.

 - Location – Wizarding World of Harry Potter – Upper Lot, Universal Studios Hollywood